jpmens/mqtt-watchdir/README.md

 mosquitto_sub -v -t 'watch/#'
 ```

-Launch this program and, in another terminal, try somthing like this:
+Launch this program and, in another terminal, try something like this:

 ```bash
 echo Hello World > message